On this page:

 Assistance in submitting, and correcting and submitting the form

-A provider must ensure that students have reasonable access to the relevant student information booklet (see part 10.2), either in hard copy or by electronic means, to assist students when completing electronic forms such as eCAFs.
+A provider must ensure that students have reasonable access to the relevant student information booklet [part 9.2], to assist students when completing electronic forms such as eCAFs.
 A provider should give students the opportunity to re-read the information they have provided online and correct any errors if necessary.

 If the provider is satisfied that the student has made an error in completing the form, the student should be provided with an opportunity to correctly complete and resubmit the form [HESA section 169-10].

 Issue of a receipt

 Any information system that students use to submit an eCAF must be able to generate a printable receipt for the student.
 A provider may determine the format of this receipt.
 However, the student’s TFN must not be printed on the receipt issued to the student.

 A provider must store all electronic forms, notices, documents, and other information in such a way that they can be reproduced and retrieved.
 A provider may use the Government eCAF as a template for inputting stored data into the related fields and generating a hard copy.
 The hard copy of the electronic form does not need to be in the same format as the current eCAF but should reflect what the student has submitted.